Halls or private housing?

 Cost

-University and purpose built halls are typically all inclusive so you will not need to pay the bills for electricity, internet, gas or water yourself.
+University and purpose-built halls are typically all inclusive so you will not need to pay the bills for electricity, internet, gas or water yourself.
 There is likely to be an energy contribution towards electricity and some providers will also ask for a separate charge for internet.
-However, this way is very convenient and student prefer this for its ease.
+However, this way is very convenient, and student prefer this for its ease.
 By choosing a bills included contract you can avoid setting up the accounts yourself, potential arguments about sharing the cost with fellow tenants and being left with a debt to manage if your name is on the bill and other tenants won’t pay.

 In conclusion, consider all options before you make a decision.
 Think about how much your budget is, what level of involvement you want to have with bills, how much security you want to have when it comes to eviction and your damage deposit and when you have the answers to these points, this will bring you to a decision which hopefully will bring happiness for your year ahead.